The Races of Europe, circa 1751

 Click here for a blowup of the false painting in the Catedral de Lima, in Lima Peru

 We know that during the "Thirty Years Wars" and subsequent wars (mid 1600s), Black Catholics were defeated by the forces of the insurgent Albino Protestants.
 (The Albinos tell us that there were Black nobles who were supporters of the Protestants - that may not be true).
 In investigating what sufficiently great occurrence could have taken place, at about the time the painting was made, to create a climate in Europe so hateful of Black people, that there would be a mass movement to "Write-Blacks-out-of-History."
-We see only one thing - the Rise of Napoleon!
+We see only one such thing - the Rise of Napoleon!

 In the Spanish territories, the change-over from a Black Jesus, to an Albino Jesus, coincides with the kingship in Spain of Napoleons brother Joseph.